lsst-dm/dmtn-120/index.rst

 The Design of GenericMap
 ========================

+While the current implementation of :class:`~lsst.afw.image.ExposureInfo` no longer uses :class:`~lsst.afw.typehandling.GenericMap`, developing this class was a significant part of our :class:`~lsst.afw.image.ExposureInfo`-related work.
+In addition, we believe that LSST developers can learn from both the solutions we found and the mistakes we made in developing :class:`~lsst.afw.typehandling.GenericMap`.

 Rationale
 ---------

-We wish to implement :class:`~lsst.afw.image.ExposureInfo` using a heterogeneous map (string keys to arbitrary objects) to decouple it from the details of what information is associated with an exposure.
+We wished to implement :class:`~lsst.afw.image.ExposureInfo` using a map (string keys to object values) to decouple it from the details of what information is associated with an exposure.
-Doing so will allow :class:`~lsst.afw.image.ExposureInfo` to store objects of classes unknown to ``afw``, and allow :class:`~lsst.afw.image.ExposureInfo` to be extended by pipeline or third-party packages without changing its code.
+Doing so allows :class:`~lsst.afw.image.ExposureInfo` to store objects of classes unknown to ``afw``, and allows :class:`~lsst.afw.image.ExposureInfo` to be extended by pipeline or third-party packages without changing its code.
 This concept requires some standardization of keys, but no more so than, for example, FITS header keywords.

+Our original plan involved a heterogeneous map (i.e., one that stores values of multiple formal types), in order to support appending completely arbitrary metadata to an :class:`~lsst.afw.image.Exposure`, possibly including primitive types.
-At the time of writing, the LSST stack has at least three heterogeneous map types in C++: :class:`lsst.daf.base.PropertySet`, :class:`lsst.daf.base.PropertyList`, and :class:`lsst.pex.policy.Policy` (deprecated).
+The LSST stack previously had at least three heterogeneous map types in C++: :class:`lsst.daf.base.PropertySet`, :class:`lsst.daf.base.PropertyList`, and :class:`lsst.pex.policy.Policy` (deprecated).
 However, all these types are specialized for particular roles (e.g., :class:`~lsst.daf.base.PropertyList` is designed to represent FITS headers), and mix heterogeneous mapping with other functions.
 As a result, these classes are difficult to adapt to new use cases.
 In addition, the lack of a common codebase makes these classes difficult to maintain, and the limited type safety makes these classes easy to use incorrectly from both C++ and Python.
-:class:`~lsst.afw.typehandling.GenericMap` attempts to not only serve as a suitable back-end for :class:`~lsst.afw.image.ExposureInfo`, but also address the design problems that prevented the use of :class:`~lsst.daf.base.PropertySet` in the first place.
+:class:`~lsst.afw.typehandling.GenericMap` attempted to not only serve as a suitable back-end for :class:`~lsst.afw.image.ExposureInfo`, but also address the design problems that prevented the use of :class:`~lsst.daf.base.PropertySet` in the first place.

-Initially, :class:`lsst.afw.typehandling.GenericMap` will be a component of ``afw`` because it depends, indirectly, on the ``lsst.table.io`` framework.
+Currently, :class:`lsst.afw.typehandling.GenericMap` is a component of ``afw`` because it depends, indirectly, on the ``lsst.table.io`` framework.
 However, ``lsst.afw.typehandling`` has no other dependencies on ``afw``.
 Once object persistence is decoupled from ``lsst.table.io``, the entire subpackage can be moved to a lower level in the Stack and :class:`~lsst.afw.typehandling.GenericMap` can be treated as a fundamental LSST type.